ghanshyam-du/DevTinder/README.md

 ## License

-This project is a work-in-progress — add your preferred license when ready.
+This project is a work-in-progress — add my preferred license when ready.

 ---

-If you'd like, I can also generate:

-* Postman / OpenAPI (Swagger) specification for the REST endpoints.
-* Example request/response payloads for each endpoint.
-* A basic repository file structure to get started (folders for `frontend`, `backend`, `docs`).